 It should be noted that in running the SENDOUT runs there seemed to be a narrow range of NPV, regardless of the type of reasonable scenario run.
-Further analysis into the detail SENDOUT reports seem to bear out that because Cascade’s base resource basins (Rockies, British Columbia, Alberta) are utilized on a equal basis (“a third, a third, a third”) the mix of the alternative facilities and transport applied on top of those base resources had limited effect on the overall costs of the portfolio.
+Further analysis into the detailed SENDOUT reports seem to bear out that because Cascade’s base resource basins (Rockies, British Columbia, Alberta) are utilized on an equal basis (“a third, a third, a third”), the mix of the alternative facilities and transport applied on top of those base resources had limited effect on the overall costs of the portfolio.

 Peak Day Planning Results

 Figures 7-B-1 through 7-B-3 show the projected peak day requirements compared to the Company’s existing capacity resources under the medium load growth forecast.
 This same comparison was completed for both the high and low load growth forecasts and results of the zone by zone analysis are included in Appendix F. Under all growth scenarios, the company will require incremental peak day delivery in order to meet Cascade’s anticipated peak loads located on the Northwest Pipeline system.
 This shortfall results from the expiration of a leased storage agreement that ended in April 2007.
 As discussed in Section 5, the company has acquired incremental Jackson Prairie storage inventory and withdrawal

 capability through the participation in the JP expansion open season, which took place during early 2006.
 The Company has also entered into a companion transportation agreement with Northwest Pipeline for the transportation to deliver the stored supplies under this agreement to Cascade’s service territory.
-In the interim, Cascade will meet its peak day requirements with citygate peaking resources, acquiring vintage transportation returned to the pipeline, and where operational feasible, re-aligning existing contract delivery rights form areas where we project excess capacity to areas where we forecast potential shortfalls.
+In the interim, Cascade will meet its peak day requirements with citygate peaking resources, acquiring vintage transportation returned to the pipeline, and where operationally feasible, re-aligning existing contract delivery rights from areas where we project excess capacity to areas where we forecast potential shortfalls.